 Organizational Structures and School Culture

-Recent research has clearly documented how specific organizational arrangements affect teachers' psychological and professional experiences in schools.
+Recent research has documented how specific organizational arrangements affect teachers' psychological and professional experiences in schools.
 Studies consistently show that well-designed organizational structures can improve teachers' sense of belonging, strengthen their commitment to the school, and reduce their intention to leave.

 Arar and Nasra (2020) conducted a large study examining the relationship between school management practices and school effectiveness across 125 Arab schools in Israel.
 Using survey data from 1,650 teachers, they found that regular staff meetings that included shared decision-making significantly predicted teachers' commitment to their organization (r = 0.51, p < .001) and sense of belonging (r = 0.48, p < .001).
 The researchers highlighted how leadership approaches that involved the whole group aligned with community values and strengthened the impact of these organizational structures.